 A voice cut into her lattice, reaching directly into her ear.

-Keelin smiled, and sussed back, talking through her lattice. <Analysed the data, sir.
-The runner in the gully was the only active craft.
-The others were drones.>
+Keelin smiled, and sussed back, talking through her lattice.

 She looked over to Marilla, who nodded in appreciation, no doubt running through the data herself.